peterjc/thapbi-pict/docs/fungal_mock/presence_absence.rst

 default is a far more pesimitic 100).

-This is not a good idea in general, but for your negative controls it can be interesting to deliberatly set the no threshold, and accept any sequence even if only supported by one read.
+This is not a good idea in general, but for your negative controls it can be interesting to deliberately set no threshold, and accept any sequence even if only supported by one read.

 (Be sure to remove the intermediate FASTA files if you try this, as